k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 * The only schema to be included in the Discovery Job on the AdventureWorks data platform is Production.
 * The tables APEXCLASS, APEXLOG and ASSETHISTORY should be excluded from the Discovery Job on the SF_DB data platform.

-If the interface's driver supports wildcards (used in conjunction with the LIKE operator), they can be included in the ```<table>``` definition of the exclude or include lists.
+If the interface's driver supports wildcards (used in conjunction with the LIKE operator), they can be included in the ```<table>``` definition of the exclusion or inclusion lists.
 For example, the % symbol usually represents one or more characters in JDBC driver.
 Thus, writing ```<schema>.<ABC%>``` will define the datasets with name starting with 'ABC'.

 ### Plugin Threshold